cbmrphenomics/cbmrphenomics.github.io/esrum/_sources/guidelines.rst.txt

    permit small jobs on the head node, meaning a few cores *in total* and modest memory usage.

--  Do not use more resources than those you have reserved for your jobs:
-   If you need N cores/threads, if you need more RAM than default, or if need to use GPUs, then you must reserve those resources via Slurm.

 -  Remember to be considerate to other users.
 For example, limit the number of jobs you are running simultaneously, so that others users can also run their jobs